MateuszJanda/sloper/README.md

-# sloper 0.9
+# sloper 0.9.0
-Sloper calculate surface shape (normal vectors to the surface) of ASCII figure that later can be used by ASCII physic engine (ascii_engine.py).
+The main goal of this project (sloper.py) was to interpolate ASCII figure surface shape (normal vectors to the surface).
+The other part is simple physic engine (ascii_engine.py), that make use of this data to simulate hail.
+Engine precalculate all simulation steps before running animation.
+It use Euler method for integration and "Speculative Contacts" for collision detection.

 ## ascii_engine.py (demos)
 <p align="center">